moecherry99/Mobile/README.md

 The target audience for this application is older people looking for brain training exercises or younger people who are just killing time between study sessions.

 The first page allows you to input your name and age and if the age is below 18 you will not be allowed to play.
 It also has 3 buttons to go to which game you would like to play.
+There is a "Rules" button on each of the game pages to show users how to play.

 ## Game One